 Eating in locally owned and run restaurants, supporting hospitality training initiatives, or simply dining with families who welcome guests into their own homes, are all meals that make a difference while travelling.
 Enjoy delicious, fresh and locally sourced cuisine, while supporting your hosts and the economy of the wider community supply chain - it really is that simple.

-Supporting Small Scale Farmers - LebanonSet in the ancient village of Ammiq, Tawlet Ammiq is a restaurant that celebrates the cultural heritage and culinary traditions of the region.
+Supporting Small Farms - LebanonSet in the ancient village of Ammiq, Tawlet Ammiq is a restaurant that celebrates the cultural heritage and culinary traditions of the region.
 Tawlet Ammiq is an initiative of Souk El Tayeb, a social enterprise that preserves traditional techniques and the natural environment - ensuring land and livelihoods will be sustained for future generations of small-scale farmers.

 KOTO Training Restaurants - VietnamKOTO - Know One, Teach One - is a non-profit restaurant training programme that offers at-risk and disadvantaged young people the opportunity to learn and develop skills for a career in hospitality.
 Dining at a KOTO training restaurant contributes to the funding of the students' 24-month programme, which includes English lessons, accommodation and welfare support.